 Q. Why is the small-batch nature of your business so important to you?

 A. Although this fact makes our jobs a little more challenging, it also means we can ensure quality at every step of the process.
 The reality is, when we say, 'small batch, big love', we really mean it.
+We have always been passionate about quality.
+Our small-batch production demands attention to detail.
+We hand picked, basket press, and bottle every single bottle of wine we produce.

 Q. Is it true that you love Pinot noir more than all the other grapes?

 A. Short answer?
 Yes.
 It's funny because Pinot noir can be quite difficult to grow and hard to work with so you would think it would be my least favourite.
 For me, making Pinot noir is truly a labour of love.
 All of our Pinot is produced exclusively with grapes grown by my parents on the farm where I grew up.
+It's like bottling home.

 Q. What would you say is the hardest thing about owning a small winery?